fkohl04/expiration-monitoring/Motivation.md

 # Monitoring of certificate expirations

-(Hier ein Einleitungssatz, der den User direkt catcht?
-Vorschlag: "In modern IT systems, expired Certificates continue to be a cause for major outages.
-In this article, I will present a simply solution to properly handle the problem on a service level using proven monitoring / alerting tools.")
+In modern IT systems expired certificates continue to be a cause for major outages.
+In this article, I will present a simple solution to properly handle the problem on a service level using proven monitoring and alerting tools.

 ## Why do we need expiring certificates and why do we need to monitor them?

 Transport layer security (TLS) - which is the basis for HTTPS - is probably the most prominent representation for certificate based encryption.
 Encryption on application level is just another example of its use cases.
 An important feature of the security mechanism of certificate based encryption is that the certificates have an expiration date and are considered as invalid after that.
 Therefore, they need to be renewed before expiry.
 Read [here](https://www.entrust.com/blog/2016/10/why-is-certificate-expiration-necessary/) why the expiration is important.
-At the same time, the principle of expiration repeatedly causes problems in computer systems all over the world:
+At the same time, the principle of expiration repeatedly causes problems in computer systems all over the
+world:

 - In 2020 an expired certificate
   at [Spotify](https://www.thesslstore.com/blog/the-day-the-music-died-certificate-expiration-takes-down-spotify/)